mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### Anonymous Type / ExpandoObject / IDictionary<string, object>

 It is not common for the ORM to support the Anonymous Type Resultset, however in RepoDB we had supported this.
-This is also a case for use to completely support the F#.
+This is also a case for this library to completely support the F#.

 ```fsharp
 connection.QueryAll<{| Id : int64; Name : string  |}> "Person"